The Real Dogs of

 This is Eli’s story, still unfolding.
 It may leave you with some big feels.
 You are forewarned.
 Tiny Eli is a hereditary blend of Chihuahua and Doberman Pinscher, a pairing of incongruous dog genes that, when they first met up in the reproductive process, probably gaped at one another and thought, “You and me?
 Really?”
 But then got on with their cellular journey.
 A life well and bravely lived, as in seven-year-old Eli’s case, is a balance of risk and reward.
 Recently, calamity struck.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Until she was about ten months old, Addison, aka Addie, was in rough shape in a rough place, desperately thin and missing a lot of the fur she should have had.
 When Addie first came to Andrea O’Shea as a rescue, the dog could empty a food dish faster than you could say, “Sweetheart, take a breath.”
 She was also said to be difficult to train and a bit of an “alpha.”
 Where did things go from there?

-Click photo to read on the White Bear Press website
+READ on the White Bear Press website

 Born to a pair of black Australian Shepherds, Duke was meant to look like them, but didn’t.
 He saw every one of his littermates taken.
 He alone remained for rather a long time, unchosen, possibly on account of how he looked, until Ben Ludwigson came along, looking for what really counted in a friend and travel partner.
 How’s their journey going?

-Click photo to see read on the White Bear Press website
+READ on the White Bear Press website

-Click photo to read on the White Bear Press website
+READ on the White Bear Press website

 Remember Lassie?
 The long-haired Collie of classic movie and TV fame who always saved the day?
 Or made an impossibly arduous journey home?
 It’s been a while since the heyday of Lassie fandom.
 But there’s still something about a Collie that says loyalty, home and family.
 And in this case, beer.
 Find out why.

-Click photo to read on the White Bear Press website
+READ on the White Bear Press website

 Meet Louie.
 A dog with a shrouded past who’s made an extraordinary physical adaptation.
 But let’s first imagine him sitting in a chair across from Henry Louis Gates, Jr., host of the documentary TV series “Finding Your Roots.”
 The cameras are rolling.
 Louie is all ears, admirably holding back a huge urge to chew on his microphone.
 He’s still in that Chewing is Life! phase of his youth.
 Check out his story of loss and new love.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Meet Non-conformist Finn, a Black Lab mix, with maybe a dash of Pointer.
 Only Finn could tell you how he first came into the hands of a rescue organization in Alabama.
 Had he gotten irretrievably lost?
 Was he a hunting dog, dumped for failing to be what he was supposed to be?
 Would he fail his next “test”?

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Meet Diggs, Jam and Truman.
 They would like you to know that they are not roadies for a death metal touring band.
 No sir.
 And though you might think they’re out for an early Halloween stroll, that is not the case here either.
 So what’s with those gleaming studs and spikes sticking out from those outfits they’re wearing?

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Six years ago, entering retirement, Roger Schwinghammer faced a baffling decision, the outcome of which was bound to alter his life.
 And it was this: Now that he had the time to give, he’d decided to become a first time Golden Retriever dad.
 He visited a promising littler of ten.
 He committed to taking one.
 But, suddenly the choices dwindled.
 How did that work out?

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Meet Archie*, a very Great Dane indeed.
 Archie is an elder statesman known to many for his extremely gentle but dignified bearing.
 He accepts the curiosity, pats and strokes of friends and strangers with patient aplomb, as though to rebuff them would be a failure of station and good character.
 That he enjoys the attention does not mean he intends to grovel for it.
 What is this big man about town all about?

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Meet Echo and Athena, a pair of Pomskies.
-What are Pomskies?
+Pomskies?
+What are those?
 Imagine that you accidentally shrunk two of your best, furriest sled dogs in the dryer, and then made the best of your ruined chances for winning the Iditarod by declaring them a new designer dog breed.
 See what sort of career these two have carved out.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

-Or Get Reprint (PDF)
+Or View/Print PDF (PDF)

 Say hi to Pippi, a 7-year-old English Bulldog.
 Actually, there’s nothing she’d like better.
 She has enough fans on ground in White Bear Lake to be a social media influencer.
 But she has neither fairness of face nor the blind ambition for pushing product.
 See what she does fantasize about.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 Meet Elsie and French.
 Life has unexpectedly thrown them together, and each dog has left something important behind.
 For one of them, that wasn’t so hard.
 For the other, it was.
 They aren’t what you’d call BFF’s.
 But both have read and agreed to the user terms set forth by their humans.
 See how that’s going.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 John and Kim Ghilardi had grieved the loss of their 15-year-old English Pointer.
-But the time came to adopt a new puppy and the criteria were as follows: John, who terms himself a casual hunter, had an eye out for a dog with tracking and retrieving potential.
+But the time came to adopt a new puppy.
+And the criteria were as follows: John, who terms himself a casual hunter, had an eye out for a dog with tracking and retrieving potential.
 A son hoped for an indoor buddy.
 Kim established what the dog could not be.
 Meet the Swiss Army Knife of family dogs.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.

 In a place we’ll call “Elsewhere” for lack of better intel, in a local holding facility, a young, healthy and affectionate female dog was slated to be euthanized.
 It’s not known why.
 But what comes to mind is a kill shelter with an oversupply of homeless dogs.
 Enter Pepper, a dog who likely never had a human to call her own before, and Marie, who had never owned a dog before.

-Click photo to read on the White Bear Press website.
+READ on the White Bear Press website.